travisricks/algorithms-meetup/meetup-9/4-substring.md

 ## Constraints

-If you really want the challenge, don't use built-in functions like `indexOf`
+If you really want the challenge, don't use built-in functions like `indexOf`.